sixtop/sap/README.md

 * The RAM receives 4-bit addresses from the MAR and a read operation is performed, so the instruction or data word stored in the RAM is palced on the W bus.

 ## Instruction Register
-* To fetch an isntruction from the memory the computer does a memory read operation.
+* To fetch an instruction from the memory the computer does a memory read operation.
 At the same time, the instruction register is set up for laoding on the next positive clock edge.
 * the contents of the *IR* are split into two nibbles.
 The upper nibble is a two-state output that goes directly to the Controller-Sequencer.
 The lower nibble is a three-state output that is read onto the W bus when needed.

 ## Controller-Sequencer